Tuesday 10-12, Thursday 10-11

 - "Strategic Partisan Decisions and Blunted National Outcomes: The 1996 United States Senate Elections and Vote" in Harvey Schantz, ed., Politics in an Era of Divided Government: Elections and Governance in the Second Clinton Administration (New York: Routledge, 2001), pp. 85-104.

 This and other research has been supported by Loyola’s summer research grant program, the Carl Albert Congressional Research & Studies Center at the University of Oklahoma, a Morris K. Udall Research Grant from the University of Arizona, the Maryland Historical Society’s Lord Baltimore Fellowship, and several Congressional Research Awards from the Everett McKinley Dirksen Congressional Research Center.

-At Loyola, I have taught courses in the Alpha Program, the Honors Program, and I will soon teach in the initial offerings of Loyola’s new Messina first-year seminar program.
-In addition, I have taught a number of upper division courses in American politics at Loyola.
+At Loyola, I have taught courses in the Alpha Program, the Honors Program, and now in Messina.
+In addition, I have taught a number of upper division courses in American politics.
 My course list includes:

 - PS102 American Politics

 - PS316 American Political Parties